 The newest Smithsonian museum’s architecture stands out on the mall.
 It’s the only national museum focusing exclusively on African American life, art, history and culture.
 Begin in the underground levels.
 Walk through history; from the Transatlantic Slave Trade of the 1400’s to the defining moments of the 1960’s.
 The 3 floors above the entrance level highlight African American contributions to American culture.

 A free timed-entry pass is needed to visit the museum.
 Visit the African American History Museum’s Timed Entry Pass webpage.

 The White House

 The White House is the oldest public building in Washington DC.
 Its cornerstone was laid in 1792.
 John Adams, the second president, moved in on November 1, 1800.
-Every president since has lived here.
+Every president since has lived in the White House.
 Over the years, business and family needs required changes and expansions to the White House but the original structure remains.
-To enjoy a National Parks White House Tour you must apply several months in advance of your visit.
+To enjoy a National Parks White House Tour be sure to apply several months in advance of your visit.

 The park between the White House and the Washington Monument is a community gathering space.
 Recreational activities and many demonstrations take place on the Ellipse.